Using Roborazzi for Android Screenshot Testing

 }

-• @Config(sdk = [33]): Specifies the Android SDK version to emulate
+• @Config(sdk = [33]): Specifies the Android SDK version.

-• @GraphicsMode(GraphicsMode.Mode.NATIVE): Enables hardware-accelerated rendering for more accurate screenshots
+• @GraphicsMode(GraphicsMode.Mode.NATIVE): Enables hardware accelerated rendering for accurate screenshots.

 val DefaultRoborazziOptions = RoborazziOptions(